-Field lets you select the field whose value will be used to determine the sort order.
-The field does not need to be used in the visualization.
+Field lets you specify the field value used to determine the sort order.
+The field doesn’t need to be used in the visualization.
 You can also select an aggregation for the sorting field.
 The aggregation options available depend on the field type.

 Manual lets you select a value and move it to the desired position, either by dragging it in the list or using the arrows to the right.

-Nested lets you select the field whose value will be used to determine the sort order.
-The field does not need to be used in the visualization.
+Nested lets you select the field value used to determine the sort order.
+The field doesn’t need to be used in the visualization.
 You can also select an aggregation for the sorting field.
 The aggregation options available depend on the field type.

 When the values to be sorted occur in multiple panes, there are two ways to sort: nested and non-nested (or comparative).
 In the image below, all three values for Hue occur for all three Materials.
 Nested sorting considers values independently per pane rather than in aggregate across panes.

 A nested sort considers each pane independently and sorts the rows per pane.

 Purple is sorted above Green for Fabric and Paper, but below Green for Paint.

 A non-nested sort considers the value across panes and has the same order of values per pane.

 Purple is above Green for all materials because in aggregate, Purple is higher than Green.